-Babb et al. (2014) propose that students must "step-wise and incrementally, engage in the persistent and iterative pursuit of programming" of at least 15 out of 23 topics over the course of the curriculum.
+Babb et al. (2014) propose that students must "step-wise and incrementally, engage in the persistent and iterative pursuit of programming" of at least 15 out of 23 topics.
 Longenecker et al. (2013) suggest a series of three programming courses with database as prerequisite for the last course.
 Decreasing the number of programming courses in the early 2000s backfired, and industry continues to demand technical skills (George & Marett, 2019).